smartrent/rn-native-mqtt/README.md

 It supports most of the features supported by these libraries.
 Tradeoffs have been made to keep the interface unified, so some features are not exposed if not supported in both libraries.

-### This fork instead original Pr worked with mqtt TLS connection with AWS on Android!
+### This fork instead original worked with mqtt TLS connection with AWS on Android!

 ## Getting started